sassoftware/sasoptpy/doc/guide/components.rst

 Working with a set of variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A set of variables can be added using single or multiple indices.
+You can create a set of variables by using single or multiple indices.
 Valid index sets include list, dict, and :class:`pandas.Index` objects.
 See :ref:`input-data` for more information about allowed index types.